After conducting our 2017 research and analysis of online fax services, we recommend GotFreeFax as the best pay-per-use online fax service.

 We chose GotFreeFax from a pool of dozens of online fax services.
 To learn more about our full methodology and for a more comprehensive list of online fax services, visit Business News Daily's best picks.

 Ready to choose an online fax service?
 Here's a breakdown of our complete coverage:

 - Choosing an Online Fax Service: A Buyer's Guide

 - Best Online Fax Services for Small Business

 - SRFax Review: Best HIPAA-Compliant Online Fax Service

 - GotFreeFax Review: Best Free Online Fax Services

 - Nextiva Review: Best Online Fax Service for Small Businesses

-Unfortunately, you cannot receive faxes with GotFreeFax; it is a send-only service.
-However, we still selected it as our best pick because, while there are a few services that do offer pay-per-use service for both sending and receiving, they quickly end up being just as costly, if not more so, than a subscription service.
-If you also require the ability to receive faxes, you'd be better off going with a monthly subscription.
+GotFreeFax is a send-only service.
+However, we still selected it as our best pick because, while there are a few services that do offer pay-per-use service for both sending and receiving, they quickly end up being just as costly as a subscription service, if not more so.
+However, if you also require the ability to receive faxes, you'd be better off going with a monthly subscription.

 The paid option costs 98 cents for a fax of up to 10 pages, $1.98 for a fax of 11 to 20 pages and $2.98 for a fax of 21 to 30 pages.
 So, for example, if you send two faxes per month that are fewer than 10 pages each, your total cost for the month would be only $1.96.
 That's far less than you'd pay for any monthly subscription on the market.